 No matter what anyone says, divorce is always legally, financially, and emotionally complex.
 Some cases are just worse than others.
-When the stress of divorce combines with the stress of moving, the two can be almost unbearable.
+When the stress of Pre-Divorce Relocation combines with the stress of moving, the two can be almost unbearable.

 A solid and local moving partner helps a lot.
 Ideally, this partner should combine do-it-yourself empowerment with complete professional services.
 So, you retain control over the move, and you get the assistance you need to pull it off.

 For many people, divorce is a time to move on emotionally.
 Our clothes closet has a lot to with that movement.
 Clothes have emotional connections.
 We think about what we were doing when we wore certain things.
 If clothes trigger unpleasant memories, it’s time to get rid of them.

 Furthermore, divorce usually results in a lower standard of living and downsizing.
 Separate the things you have not worn in a few months and take them to consignment stores, Goodwill, or a community clothes closet.

 Many people overlook this part of a move.
 Or, they put it off until the last minute.
 Both these approaches usually end badly.

 Include all medical records and empty pill bottles.
 Your doctor needs to know your medical history, including what medicine you have taken and when.
 Also, if you have joint records with your soon-to-be-ex, segregate them accordingly.

 Jewellery and Valuables